11 Foods To Buy On A Cheap Budget

 1. Rice

 Do you love a bowl of sticky rice?
 Mark and I eat rice almost every night because we love it.
 It’s easy to make a big batch ahead of time and bag the leftovers into a few meals for the week.
-We make fried rice and rice bowls with vegetables and top them off with teriyaki sauce.
+We make fried rice and rice bowls with vegetables, topping them off with teriyaki sauce.
 Open a can of mandarin oranges; that rice will be even better with those small oranges.

-This week we made a chicken and broccoli casserole and served it over rice.
-With the chicken breast meat, broccoli, and white rice we had enough food for three dinners and a lunch.
+This week, we made a chicken and broccoli casserole and served it over rice.
+With the chicken breast meat, broccoli, and white rice, we had enough food for three dinners and a lunch.
 A meal full of protein, nutrition from the veggies, and rice to make you feel full.
-I call that a budget-friendly approach to plan meals for the week.
+I call that a budget-friendly approach to planning meals for the week.

 Note that I cook with white rice.
 Brown rice tastes great, but it doesn’t have the long shelf life of the white option.

 You can make burritos with rice and beans for breakfast, lunch, or dinner.
 That’s why I always stock salsa, lots of it.
-Tacos are excellent, with some rice added to the beans.
+Tacos are excellent, especially when paired with some rice added to the beans.
 It will stretch your budget, and your family will enjoy a different flavor.

 2. Beans/Lentils

-I love beans, and they can be dry or in cans.
+I love beans, whether they’re dry or in cans.
 My favorite beans are pinto beans, followed by black beans, and lentils taste great in soups and stews.
-We can make lentil tacos, bean tacos, or a combination of beans and lentils in tostadas.
+We can make lentil tacos, bean tacos, or a combination of beans and lentils into tostadas.
 If you missed this post, Lentils: Everything You Need to Know.

 Beans are one of my pantry staples.
 I buy more in bulk when they go on sale during case lot sales at my local grocery store.
 That seems to be held most often in the last summer or early fall.
-Other canned foods are also available during these sales and it helps to save on those cases of food when you’re on a tight budget.
+Other canned foods are also available during these sales, which helps save on food when you’re on a tight budget.

 3. Oats

-We can use oats for a bowl of hot oatmeal, add some of our dehydrated fruits, and our bellies are full!
+We can use oats for a bowl of hot oatmeal, add some of our dehydrated fruits, and our bellies will be full!
 I used to add oatmeal to my hamburgers to stretch the patties further.
 And who doesn’t love oatmeal muffins, right?

 Most whole grain foods are fairly inexpensive, have a decent shelf life, are flexible for meal preparation, and are healthy for your family.
 Legumes are also a healthy and budget-friendly option.